-The benefit is equal to 50% of the insured's earnings at the onset of disability for the first 28 days; thereafter, 2/3 of earnings.
-The benefit is payable from the day following the onset of disability until full recovery or certification of permanent disability.
+The benefit is equal to 50% of the insured's earnings when the disability began for the first 28 days; thereafter, 2/3 of earnings.
+The benefit is paid from the day after the accident or diagnosis of an occupational disease until full recovery or certification of permanent disability.